marshallstone/ctf-writeups/WolvCTF-2023/Crypto-KeyExchange.md

 # keyexchange
 ### Category: Crypto
 ### Points: 120

-We get a short problem description stating:

-"Diffie-Hellman is secure right"
+> Diffie-Hellman is secure right

-followed by a server:

-nc keyexchange.wolvctf.io 1337
+> nc keyexchange.wolvctf.io 1337

-and a python script called challenge.py with the following contents:
+We are given a python script `challenge.py` with the following contents:

 ```python
 #!/opt/homebrew/bin/python3